 Isolation

-The more isolated she is, the more any caller who seems friendly and engaged represents meaningful social contact.
-Social scammers are specifically trained to exploit this.
+The more isolated they is, the more any caller who seems friendly and engaged represents meaningful social contact.
+Dementia-related separation anxiety can amplify this vulnerability, the need for connection is intense and real, which makes friendly-sounding callers especially persuasive.

 Inability to recognize emotional manipulation